Generic selectors

 MATTHEW 5:34 I [Jesus Christ] say to you, do not swear at all

-God’s promise of eternal life is only established with the New Covenant but all covenants require swearing an oath.
+God’s promise of eternal life is the foundation of the New Covenant but every covenant is established upon an oath[4].
 If Jesus Christ forbid the swearing of oaths, then no one can be in covenant with God and no one will receive eternal life!
 Therefore, it is vital to understand what Scripture says regarding the swearing of oaths.

 Covenants and oaths were an accepted and even commanded part of the statutes in the Old Testament.
 If the record of Matthew is accurate, then Jesus Christ’s command against the swearing of oaths also eliminates it from the Law of God given to Moses.
 This, too, raises a grave concern because Jesus Himself said He did NOT come to abolish or change one jot or tittle of the Law[5].
 If Jesus Christ abolished the law regarding the swearing of oaths, it would be nothing less than a lie and that would mean He sinned and cannot be the perfect sacrifice for the sins of mankind!